Master's Degree Programs

 Return to Top

-Health Policy (GHSD): Health policy includes the decision, plans, and actions designed to achieve healthcare goals at a local, state, or national level.
+Health Policy (GHMP): Health policy includes the decision, plans, and actions designed to achieve healthcare goals at a local, state, or national level.

 The MPH in Health Policy provides students with an understanding and foundation in health policy processes, concepts, and issues as well as analytical skills to help develop and evaluate health policies.